e-Steffen/e-Steffen/readme.md

   </a>

-#### I'm just starting in coding with a web-dev bootcamp by neue fische, this includes 📚 :
+#### I'm just starting in coding with a web-dev bootcamp by neue fische, which includes the following 📚 :
 - `git and github`
 - `markdown`
 - `HTML`